MatthiasHinz/AlgebR/README.md

 install.packages("tree")
 ```

+##2.
+Getting started
+###2.1 Getting started with a minimalistic example

-## 2.1 Getting started with examples
+###2.2 Getting started with the examples from GitHub
  After installation all dependencies mentioned in section 1, download or checkout the github repository.
-After setting the R working directory you should be able to execute any of the exable-scripts, e.g. `example-mini.R`, `SPODT-example.R` or `example-interpolation_algebR.R`
+The R working has to be set to the directory where all scripts and files are contained.
+Now you should be able to execute any of the example-scripts, e.g. `example-mini.R`, `SPODT-example.R` or `example-interpolation_algebR.R`

  All derivation graphs will be exported and written to the output-folder in different formats (currently dot, svg and pdf).
 Please note that the plot in R does not display the derivation grahps with all details, so always take the exported files as referenece (See known issues in section 5.1)

 ##3.
 Usage